digamesystems/Blinky_Test/README.md

 ## Next

 Apparently, there is a way to integrate this test flow into GitHub Actions as part of a CI pipeline. -- That's the next step...
+Any guidance from those that have cracked this would be appreciated! :)

 ## License

 Free for others to use at their own risk.
 No warrantee offered or implied.